ibm-cloud-docs/discovery-data/collection-types.md

 To enable document-level security, you must complete the following steps:

 1. [Create {{site.data.keyword.discoveryshort}} users that match the users available on the source system](#createusersdls).
 1. [Associate users with your {{site.data.keyword.discoveryshort}} instance].
-For more information, see [Giving users access to Discovery](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.5.x?topic=a-giving-users-access){: external}.
+For more information, see [Giving users access to a Watson Discovery instance](https://www.ibm.com/docs/SSQNUZ_4.6.x/svc-discovery/discovery-admin-add-users.html){: external}.
 1. Enable document-level security for the data source when you connect to it.

 ### Creating users for document-level security